introsent/Raytracer/README.md

 This project contains the start code for the raytracer being built in the first 5 courseweeks of Graphics Programming 1.

 Each week further extensions are made to the raytracer to support objects, lighting, camera movement, ...

+Use SPACE to switch between Bunny and Reference scenes